Afghan Army: Equipment

-The Afghan Army was equipped with the Soviet AK-47 as its main service rifle from the 1970s.
+The Afghan Army was equipped with the Soviet AK-47 as its main service rifle from the 1970s, with the 444th Commando Battalion being the only unit with access to the rifle in 1968.
 As a major non-NATO ally of the United States, Afghanistan continued to receive billions of dollars in military assistance and the American M16 rifle joined the AK-47 as the service rifle.
 In addition, various U.S. rifles, bulletproof vests, night vision goggles, trucks and Mine Resistant Ambush-Protected vehicles entered service.
 The ANA previously had a contract with International Trucks that would provide a fleet of 2,781 trucks which could be used for transporting personnel, water, petroleum and as a recovery vehicle.

 Besides NATO, Afghanistan had increasingly turned to its regional allies, India and Russia for military aid and supplies.
 Both countries supported the Northern Alliance, with funding, training, supplies and medical treatment of wounded fighters, against the Taliban for years prior to the US-led intervention in 2001.

 After the removal of the Taliban government in late 2001, India invested several billion dollars in infrastructure development projects in Afghanistan, besides the training of Afghan officers in India.
 But India was unwilling to provide military aid unless under an UN-authorised peacekeeping mission.
 In 2014, India signed an agreement with Russia and Afghanistan where it would pay Russia for all the heavy equipment requested by Afghanistan instead of directly supplying them.
 The deal also includes the refurbishment of heavy weapons left behind since the Soviet war.
-Following the end of the 2021 Taliban offensive, much of the Afghan National Army's arsenal, including much of its U.S. military hardware, ended up in the hands of the Taliban.
+Following the end of the 2021 Taliban offensive, all of the Afghan National Army's arsenal, including all of its U.S. military hardware, ended up in the hands of the Taliban.